5 Distinct Types Of Corporate Culture: Exploring The Benefits And Drawbacks

 • Outdated hierarchies and bureaucratic processes.

-• Poor leadership and lack of role modeling.
+• Poor leadership and lack of role modelling.

 5 Ways to Use Corporate Culture Understanding